Updated on March 14th, 2020 by Nate Parsh

 Looking at revenue growth in recent years portrays Superior Plus in a much better light.
 Revenue improved 4% in 2019.
 Still, this has not translated into a rising share price.
 The company’s share price has consistently held below $10, not much higher than where it was during the 2014-2016 oil downturn.
 Presumably, investors fear what the future holds with oil and gas prices plunging once again.

 Moreover, the share price is near where it was during much of the 2007-2009 financial crisis – a consistent under-performance during one of the longest bull markets on record.
 There are two reasons why rising revenues have not translated to a rising share price.
 The first is because of the company’s weak spending controls.

 Superior Plus has been unable to grow its net income at a pace anywhere close to its rate of revenue growth.
 This implies that the company’s expenses have been rising faster than revenues, which is a worrisome sign.

 Capital expenditures were up 154% in 2017 before increasing 90% in 2018.
+While acquisitions declined significantly during 2019, efficiency, process improvement, growth-related and maintenance expenses grew 33%.
 This is partly due to the company’s capital-intensive business model (which generates significant depreciation and amortization charges).

 The company’s inability to translate rising revenue to rising per-share net income is one reason it has failed to grow shareholder value over time.
 The second reason is that the company’s share count has meaningfully increased over time.